-There’s some diversions of opinion on how long you should keep income tax returns.
+Everybody seems to have a different opinion about how long you should keep your income tax return docs.
 Some sources say three years — which is the maximum number of years the IRS has for auditing your tax returns under general circumstances.

-Most CPAs and tax attorneys will tell you that you should keep your tax returns for at least seven years, and that is the better advice.
+But most CPAs and tax attorneys will tell you that you should keep your tax returns for at least seven years.
+That’s pretty sound advice.
 The IRS can reach back six years if they determine your income has been underreported by more than 25%.
 Even if you didn’t, you have to be ready in case the IRS thinks you did.

-The even better advice however is to keep your tax returns forever.
-There is no statute of limitations on fraud, and if the IRS determines a previous year’s tax return may have been fraudulent, they can reach back any number of years.
+However, if you want to be really, really safe, we suggest that you keep your income tax returns forever.
+There’s no statute of limitations on fraud, and if the IRS determines a previous year’s tax return may have been fraudulent, they can reach back any number of years.

 In the event of an audit, your income tax returns will be your best defense.
 This is particularly true of supporting documents, since they are the source of the information included in your tax returns.

-The advice here is generally similar to what it is for brokerage statements, but there are some departures.
 With monthly or quarterly retirement account statements, you need to hold them only until you receive the annual statement.
-And as long as the annual statement agrees with the interim statements, you can feel free to discard the interim statements.
+And as long as the annual statement agrees with the interim statements, you can feel free to shred the interim statements.

 However, since retirement accounts are cumulative in nature, you should keep any annual statements for as long as you have the accounts open or at least until you retire.